 By signing up to the service, you have agreed to receive email messages from us.
 The security of these messages cannot be guaranteed but will be sent from a password protected account from a computer in a private office.
 The user accepts all associated risks.

-Your initial appointment is booked by you at a time convenient via the DBIU website appointment scheduler.
+Your initial appointment is booked by you at a convenient time via the DrinkCoach online appointment scheduler.
 An introductory email will be sent to you by the worker confirming this time.
 For follow-up appointments, the time will be agreed with you at the end of each session.

 Each session (including the initial assessment appointment) will last up to forty minutes unless otherwise agreed.
 No additional time can be given at the end if you are late for the session.
 The worker will keep strictly to the time.
 It is important to end your session promptly because the worker uses twenty minutes between appointments to write and review notes and prepare for the next client.
 Changes to appointments can be arranged via email.
 You must give at least 24 hours noticed as cancellation policy (6.3.6.)